swt30/thesis/chapters/01-introduction/01-introduction.md

 If the effect is small compared with current observational uncertainties, it is not necessarily relevant.
 Second, modelling is easier if we assume zero-temperature or isothermal spheres of material, because we do not have to deal with energy transport within the planet.
 Finally, the data on thermal expansion of heavy elements are sparse at the high temperatures and pressures characteristic of planetary interiors.^[@Baraffe2008]
-Therefore mass--radius relations or models of individual planets traditionally had no temperature dependence at all^[@Zapolsky1969; @Seager2007] but it is increasingly being included and thermal effects on radii are being explored.^[For example, see @Valencia2013.]
+Therefore mass--radius relations or models of individual planets traditionally had no temperature dependence at all^[@Zapolsky1969; @Seager2007]---but it is increasingly being included and thermal effects on radii are being explored.^[For example, see @Valencia2013.]

 ### Observational constraints are increasingly strong